 Long-term Care Quality

-Our last category is long-term care, where we awarded this nursing home a C in this area.
-In a long-term care environment, the facility's primary objective is to keep patients as healthy and safe as possible.
+The third area we looked at was long-term care.
+In that area, we awarded this facility a grade of B-.
+For long-term care residents, the primary objective is to keep patients as healthy and safe as possible.
 This is different than skilled nursing or short-term care where the goal is to rehabilitate patients.
-In addition to assessing the amount of care provided by aids and other staff, we also looked at the percentage of residents vaccinated against pneumonia.
-This facility administered the vaccine to 90.909096 percent of its residents.
-This is slightly lower than we anticipated but still a decent percentage.
-Nevertheless, this nursing home excelled at keeping its residents out of the hospital.
-It had less than one hospitalization per one thousand long-term resident days, which is a remarkably low number.
+After considering the quantity of care provided by nurses aids and other staff, we then analyzed the nursing home's vaccination records.
+We were disappointed to learn that this nursing home vaccinated just 89.58333 percent of its patients for pneumonia.
+Nevertheless, this facility keeps its residents out of the hospital.
+Indeed, it had only 0 hospitalizations per 1,000 long-term resident days, which is a remarkably low figure.

 Rating Over Time